Provides a full range of drug and alcohol treatment programs focused on a person's specific needs, regardless of their ability to pay.

 Dedicated to providing immediate, effective and comprehensive employment services to men and women with recent criminal convictions.

-Provides a variety of rehabilitative fitness, adaptive recreation and community outings for people with physical challenges.
+Provides a variety of rehabilitative fitness, adaptive sports and recreation programs, and community outings for people with physical challenges.

 Brings multiple agencies together under one roof to provide non-traumatic child abuse investigation and crisis intervention services.